 Applying The Filter

 It’s now time to start sculpting frequencies with the filter.
-Go to PROGRAM EDIT > FILTER/ENV:
+In PROGRAM EDIT press the ENVELOPES button twice to enter the ENV:FILTER screen:

 Our basic filter settings are found at the top of the page.
 The MPC actually has 29 different filters to choose from, but the ‘2 Pole Low Pass Filter’ is a popular one for bass; set the FILTER TYPE to Low 2.